 I am a terrestrial population, community, and ecosystem ecologist interested in understanding how global change pressures influence biotic populations and community states, and how potential shifts in trait and/or species distributions will affect ecological functioning in arid, semiarid, and subalpine ecosystems.
 I am currently an assistant professor in the Department of Biology at New Mexico State University where I am the PI of the Global Change Ecology Lab (GCEL).

-Assistant Professor of Botany in the Department of Pharmacy, University of Genoa.
+Associate Professor of Botany in the Department of Pharmacy, University of Genoa.

 My current research interests focus on the study of lichen ecology and biology.
 Research topics include the effects on sensitive organisms of anthropogenic disturbances, e.g. air pollution, forest management, fires, pastures, and climate change.
 I was in charge of developing European standard protocols on lichen biomonitoring of air quality.